PhilWolf91/PhilWolf91/README.md

 - 👋 Hi, I’m @PhilWolf91
-- 👀 I’m interested in ... coding :D
+- 👀 I’m interested in ... gaming and stuff
-- 🌱 I’m currently learning ... current version of React Web
+- 🌱 I’m currently learning ...
+C++
 - 💞️ I’m looking to collaborate on ... /shrug
 - 📫 How to reach me ...
-Twitter same handle
+Here I guess?

 <!---
 PhilWolf91/PhilWolf91 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.